LukaJankovic/Paperwork-macOS-client/README.md

 # Compilation

-Download this git project and run `npm run-script build` in the downloaded directory.
+Download this git project and run `npm install; npm run-script build` in the downloaded directory.
 I will also include a .app in the releases tab.